 Okay, I’ll say it: I’m addicted to cake.
 Well, just about anything pretty and baked.
 Heck, even anything pretty, or, well, come to think of it, anything baked.
 I’m devoted to the art of baking, cake & confection design, photography, cake pedestals, good coffee (often), and just about anything sprinkle-covered.
 Since my first job at a fancy bakery when I was 16, I realized I have a (possibly unnatural) fixation with cakes and baked goods.
 It wasn’t, though, until I took cake design and baking courses at Bonnie Gordon School in Toronto, that I fell just as in love with designing cakes as baking them.
 Although I haven’t always been a cake & confections designer, it’s simply what I’m meant to do.

-I live in a port town east of Toronto, Canada, with my husband, Grant, and our two cakelets, Reese Amelia (born in 2007) and Neve Winter (born in 2009).
+I live in a port town east of Toronto, Canada, with my husband and our two cakelets, Reese Amelia (born in 2007) and Neve Winter (born in 2009).
 They are the icing to my cake, and they make me laugh—a lot.
-Surrounded by girls, Grant is definitely out-numbered, but he doesn’t seem to mind and is yet to complain about the colour pink or cake crumbs in the bed.
+Surrounded by girls, my husband is definitely out-numbered, but he doesn’t seem to mind and is yet to complain about the colour pink or cake crumbs in the bed.
 Life is good.

 I believe a big part of my love of entrepreneurship stems back to my days as the co-creator of Cake Beauty–a popular boutique brand of bath and body products.
 I created the initial line of decadent handmade products, with a friend (and all of my heart and soul) in my tiny kitchen in 2000 (yep, my kitchen!).
 After a year of hard work and determination, we had a collection, and we ran with it.
 After several exciting years together, I felt I had no choice but to move on.
 She still runs the company, and, for me, knowing Cake has continued to thrive is like watching my baby grow up.
 I’m so thankful for everything I learned through the process of starting such a successful company from the ground up.
 I wanted to mention it because, truly, it’s a big part of why I am who I am today.
 Turns out you can take the girl out of Cake, but you can’t take the cake out of the girl.